radanalyticsio/oshinko-cli/rest/docs/ClusterConfigs.md

 ## The default configuration

 There is a default configuration named `default` which specifies a cluster with one spark master and one spark worker.
 All cluster configurations start with the values from `default` and then optionally update values.

-Note, the `default` configuration itself can be modified in a project by creating a configmap named `default`.
+Note, the `default` configuration itself can be modified in a project by creating a configmap named `default-oshinko-cluster-config`.
+If that configmap is present in a project, the fields it contains will override the corresponding fields in the `default` configuration.

 ## Where configuration names may be used